Immigration Law Difficulties: Character Issues, Deportation and Challenging Visa Applications

 Katy Armstrong, Principal, Into NZ

 Katy Armstrong is a fully licensed New Zealand immigration adviser.
 Originally a Barrister in London followed by a stint as human rights lawyer in Guatemala, Katy made New Zealand her home from 1998.
 Katy has strong practical as well as legal advocacy skills.
-She is a frequent speaker on New Zealand immigration issues and acts as Consultant to the New Zealand Association of Migration & Investment ("NZAMI") on training for immigration practitioners.
+She is a frequent speaker on New Zealand immigration issues.
 Katy is also a contributing author of the 2014 New Zealand Immigration & Refugee law textbook.
 In 2014, Katy was part of a working group whose advocacy led to the re-opening of over 450 partnership cases decided by the New Delhi Branch of Immigration New Zealand.

 Harris Gu, Senior Lawyer, Queen City Law